-Life assurance vs life insurance: what’s the difference?
+Life Assurance vs Life Insurance: What's the difference?

 It’s easy to think that life assurance and life insurance are the same thing.
 They certainly sound very similar and are sometimes used interchangeably.
 But there are key differences between the two types of product, which are useful to know so that you buy the right cover.
+In this guide we’ll explain these differences and how each one works.
+This should give you a clear understanding of the differences between life assurance and life insurance.

 In a nutshell, both types of insurance pay out on death.
 Life assurance pays out when you die – whenever that may be.
 Life insurance pays out if you die during the time the plan is in place.